 As noted above, the full Board carries out the role of the Nomination Committee.
-The full Board did not officially convene as a Nomination Committee during the Reporting Period, however nomination-related discussions occurred from time to time during the year as required, including the identification, assessment and appointment of two new independent Directors.
+The full Board convened once as a Nomination Committee during the Reporting Period, and discussed the identification, assessment and appointment of a new independent Director.

 Recommendation 2.2: Board Skills Matrix